jengelh/g-manual/OL2013_Setup.rst

 .. image:: profrpc.png

-Instead, go to "Advanced Settings" and its Security notebook page, and set "Anonymous Authentication".
+Instead, go to "More Settings" and its Security notebook page, and set "Anonymous Authentication".

 .. image:: profproxy1.png

-Next, goto Advanced Setting's "Connection" notebook page, enter the server name *again* in the HTTP field, and switch from "NTLM Authentication" to "Basic Authentication".
+Next, goto More Setting's "Connection" notebook page, enter the server name *again* in the HTTP field, and switch from "NTLM Authentication" to "Basic Authentication".